UACrimsonDefense/ClubResources/README.md

 MacOS.
 Kali is a distribution (aka "flavor" or "distro") of linux that comes with a multitude of pre-installed cyber security tools.
 We have pre-packaged a kali linux virtual machine on our Google Drive.

+The link to the Google Drive can be found in the Resources directory of this GitHub page.

 You will also need our Windows XP virtual machine.
 That is also hosted on our Google Drive.

+Both of these files have the ".ova" extension.
+Be sure that you are not downloading the file with a ".iso" extension.
+Simply download "kali.ova" and "Windows_Malware_Target.ova" from the provided link.

 To launch either of these virtual machines, simply download, then double click.
 VirtualBox should handle the rest.